sparvathaneni15/ShotVIZ/README.md

-# 🏀 Practice Film Analytics — Developer Onboarding
+# 🏀 ShotVIZ— Developer Onboarding

 Welcome to the **Practice Film Analytics** project!
 This guide provides an overview of the technologies in use and the key features of the application so you can quickly get up to speed.